-The median home price here currently hovers around $375,000 and has been on a steady increase over the past few years.
-Though the area continues to grow in popularity, our Real Estate Services (RES) team notes it’s still much more affordable than other coastal vacation destinations (like Northeast or West Coast alternatives).
+The median home price here currently hovers around $360,000.
+Though the area continues to grow in popularity, our real estate experts note it’s still much more affordable than other coastal vacation destinations (like Hilton Head or San Diego).
 And the Galveston market includes everything from quaint one-bedroom bungalows to sprawling five-bedroom beachfront homes, so potential buyers have a wide range of options.

 With high demand for vacation rentals in Galveston and the chance to earn repeat bookings from eager travelers, let’s look a bit more closely at what can make buying vacation rental property in Galveston a successful investment.